-We receive a large concentration of our Medicaid revenues from Texas and significant amounts from Pennsylvania, Washington, DC and Illinois.
+We receive a large concentration of our Medicaid revenues from Texas and significant amounts from Pennsylvania, Washington, D.C. and Illinois.
 We can provide no assurance that reductions to Medicaid revenues, particularly in the above-mentioned states, will not have a material adverse effect on our future results of operations.
 Furthermore, the federal government and many states are currently working to effectuate significant reductions in the level of Medicaid funding, which could adversely affect future levels of Medicaid reimbursement received by our hospitals.

 In February, 2005, a Texas Medicaid State Plan Amendment went into effect for Potter County that expands the supplemental inpatient reimbursement methodology for the state's Medicaid program.
-In connection with this program, we earned revenues of \$4 million and \$5 million during the three month periods ended March 31, 2008 and 2007, respectively.
-At this time, we believe we will be entitled to revenues of approximately \$15 million during the remaining nine months of 2008 in connection with this program.
+In connection with this program, we earned revenues of \$4 million during each of the three month periods ended September 30, 2008 and 2007 and \$13 million during each of the nine month periods ended September 30, 2008 and 2007.
+At this time, we believe we will be entitled to revenues of approximately \$6 million during the remaining three months of 2008 in connection with this program.

 In July, 2006, CMS retroactively approved to June, 2005, an amendment to the Texas Medicaid State Plan which permits the state of Texas to make supplemental payments to certain hospitals located in Hidalgo, Maverick and Webb counties.
 Our four acute care hospital facilities located in these counties are eligible to receive these supplemental Medicaid payments.
-This program was subject to final state rule making procedures and the local governmental agencies providing the necessary funds on an ongoing basis through inter-governmental transfers to the state of Texas.
-In connection with this program, we earned revenues of \$2 million during each of the three month periods ended March 31, 2008 and 2007.
-At this time, we believe we will be entitled to revenues of approximately \$7 million during the remaining nine months of 2008 in connection with this program.
+This program was subject to final state rule making procedures and the local governmental agencies providing the necessary funds on an ongoing basis through Inter-Governmental Transfers ("IGT") to the state of Texas.
+In connection with this program, we earned revenues of \$2 million and \$7 million during the three and nine month periods ended September 30, 2008, respectively.
+At this time, we believe we will be entitled to revenues of approximately \$2 million during the remaining three months of 2008 in connection with this program.

 As part of the CMS routine retroactive review of a new Texas Medicaid state plan amendment ("SPA") that pertains to the Medicaid supplemental payment programs for Hidalgo and Webb counties, CMS previously indicated that certain IGTs related to this retroactive SPA approval may have been ineligible for federal matching dollars which were used to fund the programs.
 In the anticipation of a possible CMS retroactive IGT ineligibility determination, we recorded a charge of \$9 million during 2007 to establish a reserve for potential CMS action related to these Medicaid supplemental payments applicable to state fiscal years 2005 and 2006.
 In April, 2008, we received notification that the \$9 million of retroactive Medicaid supplemental payment were deemed ineligible for federal matching dollars.
-These funds will be recouped by the Texas Health and Human Services Commission ("THHSC") at a future date.
+These funds will be recouped by the Texas Health and Human Services Commission ("THHSC") as an offset to future IGTs during state fiscal year 2009.

 In October, 2007, we were notified by the THHSC that CMS deferred approximately 25% of the federal financial participation ("FFP") on Medicaid supplemental payments made to private hospitals during the second calendar quarter of 2007 pursuant to two SPAs approved by CMS in July and September of 2006.
 This deferral applies to our acute care hospitals that operate in Hildalgo, Maverick and Webb counties.
 In April, 2008, we received notification from THHSC that a settlement agreement has been reached with CMS and that both CMS and THHSC intend to remove the supplemental payment deferral status.
-THHSC has indicated the distribution of supplemental payments will resume in July, 2008 at levels consistent with pre-deferral amounts.
+THHSC has resumed its distribution of supplemental payments in August, 2008 at levels consistent with pre-deferral amounts.
 We estimate that our hospitals in these counties will be entitled to supplemental payment reimbursements of approximately \$7 million annually.